vivizuma/odin-web-scraper/knowledge-check.md

 * Assuming we have no knowledge of the HTTP-verb, which 3 RESTful controller actions could be triggered by the /photos/:id -route?
 * How can you assign all of the RESTful routes for a resource - excluding the destroy-route - in just one line?
 * How would you create a link in your app (without hardcoding), that directs you to /photos/10/edit?
-* Which Chrome extension can you use to simulate HTTP-requests with an API?

 ## Controllers